Click here to view the Incident Response Procedures.

 - The CSIRT directs the recovery, containment and remediation of security incidents and may authorize and expedite changes to information systems necessary to do so.
 The CSIRT coordinates response with external parties when existing agreements place responsibility for incident investigations on the external party.

-- During the conduct of security incident investigations, the CSIRT is authorized to monitor relevant UF IT resources and retrieve communications and other relevant records of specific users of UF IT resources, including login session data and the content of individual communications without notice or further approval.
+- During the conduct of security incident investigations, the CSIRT is authorized to monitor relevant UF IT resources and retrieve communications and other relevant records of specific users of UF IT resources, including login session data and the content of individual communications without notice or further approval and in compliance with the Monitoring of IT Resources Policy.

-- Any external disclosure of information regarding information security incidents must be reviewed and approved by the Office of General Counsel and University Relations.
+- Any external disclosure of information regarding information security incidents must be reviewed and approved by the CIO in consultation with the Office of General Counsel, University Communications, and other university stakeholders as appropriate.

 - All members of the University Constituency are responsible for promptly reporting any suspected or confirmed security incident involving University of Florida Data or an associated information system, even if they have contributed in some way to the event or incident.
 Reports are to be made to the UF Information Security Office, 352-273-1344 or firstname.lastname@example.org.
 Members of the University Constituency must cooperate with incident investigations, and may not interfere, obstruct, prevent, retaliate against, or dissuade others from reporting an incident or cooperating with an investigation.